Kevin Carter: Pulitzer Prize photograph in Sudan

-Carter shot an image of what appeared to be a little girl, fallen to the ground from hunger, while a vulture lurked on the ground nearby.
+Carter shot an image of a child who appeared to be a little girl, fallen to the ground from hunger, while a vulture lurked on the ground nearby.
 He told Silva he was shocked by the situation he had just photographed, and had chased the vulture away.
 A few minutes later, Carter and Silva boarded a small UN plane and left Ayod for Kongor.

 Sold to The New York Times, the photograph first appeared on 26 March 1993, and syndicated worldwide.
 Hundreds of people contacted the newspaper to ask the fate of the girl.
 The paper said that according to Carter, "she recovered enough to resume her trek after the vulture was chased away" but that it was unknown whether she reached the UN food center.
 In April 1994, the photograph won the Pulitzer Prize for Feature Photography.

-In 2011, the child's father revealed the child was actually a boy, Kong Nyong, and had been taken care of by the UN food aid station.
-Nyong had died four years prior, c.
-2007, of "fevers", according to his family.
+In 2011, the child's father revealed that the child was actually a boy named Kong Nyong, and had been taken care of by the UN food aid station.
+According to his family, Nyong had died of "fevers" sometime in 2007.

+The photo, and its associated moral and political implications, have appeared in sociological academic journals.